 For couples who haven’t booked a wedding planner or coordinator, your marriage celebrant is the supplier who will be there throughout the entire wedding process — eager to support you physically and emotionally.
 They’re one of the first suppliers you’ll book, and they are there from ideation to execution.
 This means they are the best source of support and knowledge for you throughout your entire wedding planning process.
 Throughout your wedding day, if you need reassurance, a few laughs, or even a hug before your ceremony — your celebrant will be there for you.

 ‘Your celebrant is your go-to for pretty much everything, including moral support leading up to and during the ceremony.
 You should build a great connection with your celebrant as they are telling your “Love Story”.
 They pretty much know you like a friend.
 If it rains, I run around and wipe the seats for your guests, play your music, check your guests are okay, and inform your parents where they are sitting.’

 You don’t want to be running around coordinating all your friends and family during your wedding — leave this to your celebrant!

 As Victoria’s Celebrate With Deb explains, celebrants should offer:

 ‘Guidance to the bridal tribe, guidance to family and friends as to what happens next or where to go for group photos.
 One of the most important actions for you to rely on from your celebrant is to keep everyone relaxed, calm, and ready to participate.’

 After the wedding

 A celebrant’s job doesn’t finish at the wedding ceremony.
-While you’re off enjoying your honeymoon they’ll submit all of your legal forms to Births, Deaths and Marriages for you to make sure your marriage is actually recognised.
+While you’re off enjoying your honeymoon, they’ll submit all of your legal forms to Births, Deaths, and Marriages for you to ensure your marriage is actually recognised.